monkarc/blogger/test.md

 User profile and Picture

 create model with dunder str for Profile > Run makemigrations cmd after pip installing pillow > Run migrate command for changes to take effect in Database > register this model in Users application admin.py

-*Pillow is package required to work with images inside django
+-Pillow is package required to work with images inside django

+Creating a profile page to display all of the user information like the profile image, email and username

+Django signals to automatically trigger the profile creation for new user sign ups on the blog instead of doing it from admin page.

+CH9
+Update User Profile